-PETER DRAKE Dean of Academic Affairs (b.
+PETER DRAKE Provost (b.
 1957, New York)

-Peter Drake became Dean of the Academy in 2010, having previously taught at Parsons the New School for Design, the School of Visual Arts, and the Maryland Institute College of Art.
+Drake received his BFA from Pratt Institute.
+He was named Dean of Academic Affairs in 2010 and Provost in 2018 at the New York Academy of Art.
 His work has been exhibited in solo and group exhibitions throughout the US and Europe, including solo shows at Linda Warren Gallery (Chicago) and District & Co.
 (Dominican Republic) and group shows at DFN Gallery (New York), Sloan Fine Art (New York) and the Scottsdale Museum of Contemporary Art.
 He has also curated exhibitions for the New York Academy of Art, the Lower Manhattan Cultural Council, Parsons and the Drawing Center.
 He is the recipient of numerous grants and awards, including a fellowship from the New York Foundation for the Arts, a National Endowment for the Arts Award and a MTA Arts for Transit Public Art Commission.
 His work is the public collections of the Whitney Museum, the Phoenix Museum of Art, the Museum of Contemporary Art in Los Angeles, the Achenbach Collection and the Los Angeles County Art Museum.
-He is represented by Linda Warren Gallery (Chicago).
+Drake maintains a studio in Dumbo, Brooklyn and is represented by Bernarducci Gallery, New York and Linda Warren Projects, Chicago.